vectordotdev/vector/rfcs/2020-05-25-2685-dev-workflow-simplification.md

 - It's **not backwards compatible**, meaning users who depend on the current `docker-compose` system might experience frustration.

 ## Outstanding Questions

-- Nix has support for Carnix/Bundix etc that allow us to manage some or all of our package dependencies with Nix.
-We may wish to evaluate using these more in the future when we are more comfortable with Nix.
-- Should we alter our exiting podman support?
-Right now it's behind the `USE_CONTAINERS` , should we have a `container_technology` or something?
-- Mac support is untested.
-(But should be improved)

- **TODO:** Ana has asked for a test

 - Windows/Mac/FreeBSD builds via `make build` et all will produce native binaries natively, we should be review those docs.
 - This RFC does not scope in integration tests beyond letting the `environment` run them.
 We may find motivation to explore a more ***slick*** solution in the future.